 ERP stands for Enterprise Resource Planning.
-This is a very broad term which covers a large variety of functions.
-Typically an ERP system refers to software which is integrated across multiple aspects of the processes of a business or enterprise.
+This is a very broad term that covers a large variety of functions.
+Typically an ERP system refers to software that is integrated across multiple aspects of the processes of a business or enterprise.

 As there are a great many different types and sizes of businesses, it is obvious that there may be many different aspects to an ERP system and each business will have different requirements depending on the type and size of the business.

 In today’s world, competition is fierce.
 Time and resources are expensive and a successful business needs to be as efficient as possible, always making sure costs are kept under control and keeping customers satisfied.
 This is best achieved by using software and technology to streamline business processes, ensuring good turnaround, less waste, satisfied customers, and an early warning system, to quickly flag problem areas.
 A good ERP system can ensure your employees can function efficiently and give business managers all the tools to make informed decisions with real-time information and to plan for the future.